Bark App Review

 The more apps and social media accounts your child has, the longer it takes to set up Bark.
 Buckle in for about 20 minutes (per kid) of entering passwords.

 Installation gets especially wonky with iOS devices.
-This complexity isn’t Bark’s fault, as Apple doesn’t always play nice with other platforms and apps.
+This complexity isn’t Bark’s fault, as Apple doesn’t always play nicely with other platforms and apps.
 You’ll need to connect your iPhone or other iOS devices directly to your laptop or computer and use Bark’s desktop app to finish the installation process.
 During testing, the download slowed to a crawl and took 30 to 45 minutes to complete.

 A word about privacy and parental controls